Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Februari 2025 23.26.58 UTC
+- WIB: Minggu, 9 Februari 2025 00.21.20 UTC
-- WITA: Minggu, 9 Februari 2025 00.26.58 UTC
+- WITA: Minggu, 9 Februari 2025 01.21.20 UTC
-- WIT: Minggu, 9 Februari 2025 01.26.58 UTC
+- WIT: Minggu, 9 Februari 2025 02.21.20 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: inspirational
+Kategori: nature